San Diego Property Management Blog

 • Inform the landlord promptly of any maintenance issues or repairs needed.

-• Adhere to the terms of the lease agreement, including rules regarding noise, pets, and other specified conditions.
+• Adhere to the terms of the lease or rental agreement, including rules regarding noise, pets, and other specified conditions.

 • Seek explicit written consent from the landlord prior to subletting the rental unit.